WHAT IS THE CURRENT MONTHLY SEWER CHARGE FOR A SINGLE-FAMILY RESIDENCE?

 Aside from the WWTP, the City maintains 11 miles of sewer lines, and maintains and operates five lift stations to move waste material through the system to the plant.
 It costs approximately $125,000 per month to keep all of that working, which doesn’t include annual capital improvement expenditures or debt payments on the outstanding loan from the State.

-At the Council’s discretion the rates are raised to keep pace with operating costs, and to build and maintain reserves for emergencies and to finance ongoing maintenance.
-A sewer rate study was completed in 2018 which established the 2.45% escalation rate for five years.
+At the Council’s discretion the rates are raised by a maximum of 3% to be reviewed and adjusted annually to keep pace with operating costs, and to build and maintain reserves for emergencies and to finance ongoing maintenance.
+A sewer rate study was completed in 2024 which established the 3% maximum escalation rate for five years.
+Council adopted a 2% increase for fiscal year 2024/2025.

 WHY ARE ALL CITY HALL SALARIES TIED TO THE SEWER ENTERPRISE FUND, AND ISN'T THAT ILLEGAL?